determined-ai/determined/docs/intro/concepts/scheduling.rst

 ############

 This document covers the two different scheduling policies that are supported in Determined.
-Administrators can configure the desired scheduler in :ref:`master-configuration`.
+Administrators can configure the desired scheduler in :ref:`master-config-reference`.
 It is also possible to configure different scheduling behavior for different :ref:`resource pools
 <resource-pools>`.